 How is Pain and Suffering Calculated in South Carolina for Personal Injury Cases?

 Experiencing a personal injury in South Carolina can leave you grappling with more than just medical bills—it can bring physical pain and emotional turmoil that disrupt your life.
 Understanding how pain and suffering is calculated in South Carolina is essential for anyone seeking fair compensation in a personal injury case.
+Pain and suffering settlements are highly variable and depend on many factors, and insurance companies often undervalue these damages.
 This guide explores the methods used by courts and insurance companies, helping you navigate the process with confidence.
 Whether you’re in Columbia, Lexington, or Orangeburg, our team at Strom Law Firm is here to assist.

 What is Pain and Suffering in South Carolina?

-Pain and suffering encompass the physical discomfort and emotional distress caused by an injury.
+Pain and suffering encompass the physical discomfort and emotional distress, including emotional pain, experienced by an injured person as a result of an injury.
 In South Carolina, these are classified as non-economic damages, separate from tangible losses like medical expenses or lost wages.
 Non-economic damages may include:

 • Chronic physical pain or discomfort